18F/health-tracking-course/collections/_one/kickoff.md

 ## What This Course Covers

-This course will cover four dimensions of the Health Tracker, one for each indicator.
+This course will cover four dimensions of the Health Tracker, one for each primary indicator.

-### Outcomes and Orientation
+### Outcomes-orientation

-The first indicator has to do with a project's **outcomes and orientation**.
+The first indicator has to do with a project's **outcomes-orientation**.
 By *orientation*, we mean "which way is it pointing?"
 Having a "map" of sorts, and knowing how to keep an agile project pointed in the right direction is a challenge unto itself.

 {% include rubric dimension="oo1.1" %}

 ### State Capacity

-The second indicator has to do with a **state's capacity** to manage the project on an ongoing basis.
+The second indicator has to do with **state capacity** to manage the project on an ongoing basis.
 We'll focus on understanding the roles people play, and how those roles can (and cannot) contribute to project success.

 {% include rubric dimension="sc1.1" %}